nanobox-io/nanobox-docs/source/cli/evar.html.md

 | [`ls`](#ls)     | Lists environment variables added to your app             |

 ## add
 The `add` subcommand is used to add environment variables to your app.
-You can add a single key-value pair, a comma or space-delimited list of key-value pairs.
+You can add a single key-value pair, or a space-delimited list of key-value pairs.

 ### add Usage
 ```bash